GitLab Duo Principles - Hands-On Lab: Code Generation with GitLab Duo

 To get started with GitLab Duo, we will test out some of the basic code generation features.
 Code generation allows you to prompt GitLab Duo for code that solves a specific programming problem.

-Task A. Generating some Simple Code
+Task A. Generating Some Simple Code

 In this task, we are going to generate a basic ‘hello world’ program in Go using GitLab Duo.
 This task will help you get familiar with the process of creating code in a project with GitLab Duo.